kristinriebe/provenance-rave/readme-implementation-notes.md

 https://provenance.ecs.soton.ac.uk/validator/view/translator.html
 => works now as well

-Uploading to ProvStore works for rave.json
+Uploading to ProvStore works with the generated PROV-JSON and PROV-N provenance descriptions.
-=> working for json and provn

 ## TODO
+* implement PROV-XML and VOTABLE format
 * use description-classes
-* use collection class in IVOA ProvenanceDM explicitly!!
+* use collection class in IVOA ProvenanceDM explicitly
-* make a difference between graph for W3C/IVOA model!
 * find a better solution for providing a dynamic url for graphjson?
 * make use of ProvenanceGraphSerializer for overview graph, observationId form etc. as well
 * merge find_entity_graph with find_entity etc. to avoid code repetition